karios-os/docs/docs/getting-started/installation.rst

 .. important::
    **ZFS Filesystem Requirement**

-   Karios requires ZFS to be installed and will not work on FreeBSD systems installed with UFS.
+   Karios requires ZFS to be installed and will not work on KariosBSD systems installed with UFS.
 Please ensure you select ZFS.

 **Why ZFS is Required:**